Drowned Lands Swamp

 In 1995, the Salisbury Bank and Trust Company of Connecticut generously donated approximately 100 acres of land to CLC, establishing what is now Drowned Lands Swamp.
 CLC enlarged the area in 2000 through an additional acquisition.
 Local folklore includes tales of stills operating during prohibition, either on the property or across the road.
-If you’d like to learn more, you can read our Master Plan for the site, or download the informational brochure.
+If you’d like to learn more, you can download the informational brochure.